hapipal/hapipal.com/lib/content/getting-started.md

 ## Post-DB Integration Cleanup and Refactoring

 Having made Paldo's Riddles a bit more flexible and dynamic, let's clear out our hardcoded work we put into place earlier.
-We can delete the `lib/data.js` file altogether, since we'll be storing new riddle in the database by making calls to `POST /riddles`.
+We can delete the `lib/data.js` file altogether, since we'll be storing new riddles in the database by making calls to `POST /riddles`.

 In fact, let's delete our `riddle-answer` route too, replacing it with a route for getting all details about a specific Riddle.
 We do that to move this to a simpler interface, which allows interaction with entire resources, not just pieces of them.